JFinlayM/jmap/README.md

 ## Good practices
 - you **should** implement every function of `JARRAY_USER_CALLBACKS_IMPLEMENTATION`.
-- always check return value with macros below to be noticed if the last jarray function call produced an error.
+- always check return value with macros below to be noticed if the last jmap function call produced an error.
-- if you know rougly how many element there should be in your jarray, you should use `reserve` function to allocate memory beforehand (to reduce realloc calls).
+- if you know rougly how many element there should be in your jmap, you should use `reserve` function to allocate memory beforehand (to reduce realloc calls).
 - if you need to store pointers, you **must** implement the `copy_elem_override` function and set it in the user implementation structure of your array.
-Please look at file `jarray_string.c` in folder `Examples` where I implemented an array of string (char*) as an example.
+Please look at file `jmap_string.c` in folder `Examples` where I implemented an array of string (char*) as an example.

 ## Macros